 The NTDA is not a consumer body which pursues customer complaints or investigates its members.

 The NTDA is a trade association representing the interests of member companies that wholesale, retail and fit tyres.
-As many of its members provide other services such as vehicle servicing, repair and automotive aftercare, it subscribes to the National Conciliation Service (NCS), to primarily help resolve those tyre or associated automotive aftercare related disputes between the customer and the NTDA member which cannot be quickly settled during the initial discussions between the two parties.
+As many of its members provide other services such as vehicle servicing, repair and automotive aftercare, it subscribes, on their behalf, to the National Conciliation Service (NCS), to primarily help resolve those tyre or associated automotive aftercare related disputes between the customer and the NTDA member which cannot be quickly settled during the initial discussions between the two parties.

 Established since 1964, the NCS is the Alternative Dispute Resolution (ADR) scheme for the retail motor industry.
 The NCS is accredited by the Chartered Trading Standards Institution (CTSI) under the Consumer Disputes (Competent Authorities and Information) Regulations 2015.
 In July 2015, the NCS received accreditation in compliance for the Consumer Disputes (Competent Authorities and Information) Regulations 2015, and EU Directive (2013/11/EU) regarding alternative dispute resolution.